lias-laboratory/biogitom/Docs/BioGITOM_New_Task.md

 ---

-### 2. Upload Ontologies
+### 2. Upload Ontology Files

-You will be prompted to provide paths to:
+During the setup, you will be prompted to upload the two ontologies required for the task:

-* The source ontology (e.g., `ncit.owl`)
+- The source ontology (e.g., ncit.owl)

-* The target ontology (e.g., `mondo.owl`)
+- The target ontology (e.g., mondo.owl)

+📦 Format Requirements:

+- Each file must be in .owl (RDF/XML) format.

 These will be copied to:

 ```
 Datasets/<task_name>/
 ```
 ---

 ### 3. Automatically Generate Embeddings

-Once the ontologies are uploaded, the script will automatically perform the following steps:
+Once the source and target ontologies are uploaded, a script will be automatically generated from a predefined template:

+- `Tasks/<task_name>/<task_name>_cfe.py`
+  → This script launches the **Concept Feature Encoder (CFE)**, which generates the necessary input features for the matching model.
+Specifically, it performs the following operations:

+#### 🔧 Automated Steps:

+- **Semantic Embedding Generation:**
-- Generate semantic embeddings for all ontology concepts using a pretrained encoder (Sentence-SapBERT)
+  Computes dense vector representations for all ontology concepts using the pretrained model **Sentence-SapBERT**.

+- **Adjacency Matrix Construction:**
-- Create adjacency matrices (CSV) based on subClassOf relations to train the GIT model
+  Builds CSV-formatted adjacency matrices based on `subClassOf` relationships, which are essential for the **Graph Isomorphism Transformer (GIT)** model.

+- **Class File Extraction:**
-- Extract class files (_classes.json) to map concept URIs to their labels/synonyms for encoding
+  Creates `*_classes.json` files that map each concept URI to its associated labels and synonyms, used for encoding.

+#### 📁 Output Location:
-These files are generated and saved in:
+All generated files are saved under:

 ```
 Tasks/<task_name>/Data/
 ```

-Note: This step may take a significant amount of time depending on the number of ontology concepts to process.
+ **Note:** This step may take a significant amount of time depending on the number of ontology concepts to process.

 ---